yt-project/yt/doc/source/visualizing/volume_rendering.rst

 #.
 Partition all chunks into non-overlapping, fully domain-tiling "bricks."
    Each of these "bricks" contains the finest available data at any location.
 #.
 Generate vertex-centered data for all grids in the volume rendered domain.
 #.
-Order the bricks from back-to-front.
+Order the bricks from front-to-back.
 #.
 Construct plane of rays parallel to the image plane, with initial values set
    to zero and located at the back of the region to be rendered.
 #.
 For every brick, identify which rays intersect.
 These are then each 'cast'